 It’s never truly too hot or too cold in Mesquite.
 Though summers top out in the mid-90s, early morning and nighttime temps dip into the 70s, and winter rarely hits freezing.
-All this is to say the city is the ideal setting for beautiful parks and outdoor attractions, and there are certainly plenty to explore with more than 70 parks.
+All this is to say the city is the ideal setting for beautiful parks and outdoor attractions, and there is certainly plenty to explore with more than 70 parks.
 Below are our personal 9 favorites - but don't take our word for it, come enjoy them yourself!

 Mesquite Heritage Trail